 5. Provide a deterrent with smart lighting

 Statistically, burglaries increase by 38 per cent after the clocks go back because the nights are darker for longer, offering concealment for intruders.
-It also makes a dark, empty home easier to spot, so keep yours well lit.
+It also makes a dark, empty home easier to spot, so make sure to keep yours well lit if you're serious about protecting your home.

-Many intelligent lighting systems come with a holiday mode, which automatically replicates your family’s lighting habits when you go away, so the house appears occupied.
-Or, if you think you'll remember, you can use your smartphone to control your lighting while you're away.
-Perimeter detection can be effective at putting off intruders who might be trying to nose around in your front garden.
+In fact, many intelligent lighting systems come with a holiday mode built-in, which automatically replicates your family’s lighting habits when you go away, so the house appears occupied.

 6. Put burglars off with a visible burglar alarm system